 Discussion

 This study aimed to assess how transfers of clinical prediction models for early trauma care between different contexts within a single health system affect mistriage rates.
 The most notable effect on model performance following model transfer was observed after transferring the single centre model.
 This transfer resulted in an increased mistriage rate of 0.29.
 Mainly contributing to this was an increase in overtriage.
-In contrast, the transfer of the multiple centre model to the single centre validation sample reduced mistriage, primarily due to reduced overtriage.
+In contrast, the transfer of the multicentre model to the single centre validation sample reduced mistriage, primarily due to reduced overtriage.
 Interestingly, these transfers also seemed to have the opposite effect on undertriage, leading to decreased and increased undertriage respectively.

 In all samples, model transfer led to either increased or decreased mistriage.
 The model transfers which led to reduced mistriage also led to increased undertriage.
 In other words, all model transfers led to adverse outcomes, either by a large increase in overtriage, or by a smaller increase in undertriage, which could be considered more clinically severe.
 In general, transferring from centres with a high volume of patients seemed to reduce mistriage.